Elementor Plugin for WordPress

 For newbie web designers, Elementor has one thing going for it: the ability to add different “elements” on-demand without the need for other plugins.
 I'll admit that this is extremely helpful for designing websites for clients with different requirements.
 And if done correctly, it can still be super fast.

-If you're building websites for clients, GeneratePress is a much lighter and faster solution anyway.
-Combine that with CSS Hero if you don't have much CSS knowledge and you're golden!
+GeneratePress is a much lighter and faster solution if you're building websites for clients.
+Combine that with CSS Hero if you don't have much CSS knowledge, and you're golden!
 You'll be able to build superb websites for anyone.

-Newbie blog owners don't understand this, which is why I am writing this post.
+Newbie blog owners don't understand this, so I am writing this post.
 This misinformation is the basis for my entire blog!